5 Mental Health Tips

 Additional Resources for Immediate Help

-If you’re concerned about your safety or the safety of someone you know, your first step should always be to call 911 (or the equivalent if abroad).
+If you’re concerned about your safety or the safety of someone you know, your first step should always be to call emergency services.

-If you find yourself in a crisis situation, you can also contact Crisis Services Canada by:
+If you find yourself in a crisis situation in Canada, or are worried for another’s safety, you can also contact the Suicide Crisis Helpline by:

 APPLYINSIGHTS DATA BLOG